CHRONOCLASM

 -

-The time grenade was a controversial topic amongst the team as some loved it while others preferred a classic version that acted as a normal grenade.
+The time grenade was controversial amongst the team as some loved it while others preferred a traditional blast grenade.

 -